james-adcott-edu/scroller/README.md

   - I found myself debugging the AI code more than the other way around.
 I did find it useful for problems like "you forgot to include the class at the top of the file" type things.
   - Pasting errors into the chat field is a nice way of locating problems though.

+- **Performance and UX Optimization:**
+  - I asked Copiot to handle the responsive styling for screens over a size.
+I produced a simple CSS media query that I ended up using the bulk of.

 - **Automated Unit Testing:**
   - I found Copilot reasonably adept at writing simple unit tests for forms/models, only requiring minimal changes.